rancher/rancher.github.io/rancher/configuration/settings/index.md

 The `docker-compose.yml` should be a file that could also be launched using `docker-compose up`.
 The services follow the docker-compose format.

 The `rancher-compose.yml` will contain additional information to help customize your catalog entries.
-In the `.catalog` section, there are some fields that will be required in order to have your catalog entry interprested correctly.
+In the `.catalog` section, there are some fields that will be required in order to have your catalog entry interpreted correctly.

 An optional `README.md` is possible to be created, which provides a lengthy description or notes on how to use the catalog service.